What Is PA DSS? Overview + PA DSS Compliance

 The payment security standard requirements apply to storing, processing, and transmitting cardholder data and sensitive authentication data.

-The following requirements are required for all organizations who handle credit card information:
+The following requirements are required for all organizations that handle credit card information:

 - Do not retain full track data, card verification code or value (CAV2, CID, CVC2, CVV2), or PIN block data.